PalamaraLab/FastSMC/README.md

 See the `notebooks` directory for an example of running FastSMC.
 There are two Jupyter notebooks:
  - a [minimal working example](notebooks/fastsmc-minimal.ipynb), where sensible defaults for parameters are chosen automatically
- - a [more detailed example](notebooks/fastsmc.ipynb) that demonstrates how to customise parameters, and how to analyse the output if it is too large to fit in memory
+ - a [more detailed example](notebooks/fastsmc.ipynb) that demonstrates how to customise parameters, how to convert the binary file to text format, and how to analyse the output if it is too large to fit in memory

 ### Example using the compiled FastSMC executable